Steven Pitsenbarger tells us how he achieved amazing colours using nothing but plants.

 Creating images of plants using an emulsion made from plants seemed like the perfect project for my class.
 I decided to give it a try.

 I started by searching the web to see what information was available about the anthotype process.
 I was surprised to find relatively little.
-There is, of course, the article by Martin Reis at AlternativePhotography.com.
-The process, however, is simple enough to get started without much research.
+The process is simple enough to get started without much research.

 Basically you mash the juice out of any part of a plant that has a color you like, you apply that color onto a surface you like, and then you make a contact print in the sun.